OpenSourceWebstar/EasyDocker/README.md

 <p align="center"><img src="https://scottwebstar.co.uk/wp-content/uploads/2023/08/easydocker-system-apps.jpg" alt="EasyDocker System Apps" width="1000px" /></p>

 # NOTICE

-THIS HAS ONLY BEEN TESTED ON DEBIAN!
+THIS HAS ONLY BEEN TESTED ON DEBIAN!<br/>
 It should work with Ubuntu, but OS's with different commands will not work at the moment.

 # Usage